 “A majority of the affiliates are programming for their athletes like they’re going to compete in the sport.
-They haven’t recognized the difference between the sport of CrossFit and… Continue Reading
+They haven’t recognized the difference between the sport of… Continue Reading

 In 2014, the only competitors going to the CrossFit Games are those who qualify at regionals—no special invitations, no past-champ rule, no wild cards.

 In the Central East Region, that means only the top three go to the Games, and the region is arguably the toughest one for male athletes.
 Among the competitors are two past champs, several top-10 Games finishers and a whole line of tough athletes hungry for a ticket to Carson, California.